cert-manager/website/content/docs/cli/controller.md

       --leader-election-renew-deadline duration             The interval between attempts by the acting master to renew a leadership slot before it stops leading.
 This must be less than or equal to the lease duration.
 This is only applicable if leader election is enabled. (default 40s)
       --leader-election-retry-period duration               The duration the clients should wait between attempting acquisition and renewal of a leadership.
 This is only applicable if leader election is enabled. (default 15s)
-      --log-flush-frequency duration                        Maximum number of seconds between log flushes (default 5s) --log_backtrace_at traceLocation                      when logging hits line file:N, emit a stack trace (default :0) (DEPRECATED: this flag may be removed in the future)
+      --log-flush-frequency duration                        Maximum number of seconds between log flushes (default 5s) --logging-format string                               Sets the log format.
-      --log_dir string                                      If non-empty, write log files in this directory (no effect when -logtostderr=true) (DEPRECATED: this flag may be removed in the future)
-      --log_file string                                     If non-empty, use this log file (no effect when -logtostderr=true) (DEPRECATED: this flag may be removed in the future)
-      --log_file_max_size uint                              Defines the maximum size a log file can grow to (no effect when -logtostderr=true).
-Unit is megabytes.
-If the value is 0, the maximum file size is unlimited. (default 1800) (DEPRECATED: this flag may be removed in the future)
-      --logging-format string                               Sets the log format.
 Permitted formats: "json" (gated by LoggingBetaOptions), "text". (default "text")
-      --logtostderr                                         log to standard error instead of files (default true) (DEPRECATED: this flag may be removed in the future)
       --master string                                       Optional apiserver host address to connect to.
 If not specified, autoconfiguration will be attempted.
       --max-concurrent-challenges int                       The maximum number of challenges that can be scheduled as 'processing' at once. (default 60)
       --metrics-listen-address string                       The host and port that the metrics endpoint should listen on. (default "0.0.0.0:9402")
       --namespace string                                    If set, this limits the scope of cert-manager to a single namespace and ClusterIssuers are disabled.
 If not specified, all namespaces will be watched
-      --one_output                                          If true, only write logs to their native severity level (vs also writing to each lower severity level; no effect when -logtostderr=true) (DEPRECATED: this flag may be removed in the future)
       --profiler-address string                             The host and port that Go profiler should listen on, i.e localhost:6060.
 Ensure that profiler is not exposed on a public address.
 Profiler will be served at /debug/pprof. (default "localhost:6060")
-      --skip_headers                                        If true, avoid header prefixes in the log messages (DEPRECATED: this flag may be removed in the future)
-      --skip_log_headers                                    If true, avoid headers when opening log files (no effect when -logtostderr=true) (DEPRECATED: this flag may be removed in the future)
-      --stderrthreshold severity                            logs at or above this threshold go to stderr when writing to files and stderr (no effect when -logtostderr=true or -alsologtostderr=false) (default 2) (DEPRECATED: this flag may be removed in the future)
   -v, --v Level                                             number for the log level verbosity
       --vmodule pattern=N,...                               comma-separated list of pattern=N settings for file-filtered logging (only works for text log format)
 ```